 2. Set Up Roof Anchors

 Roof anchors are required to hold the base of the solar panels.
-There are different kinds of anchors available, and they are chosen depending upon the type of tiles on your roof.
+Different kinds of anchors are available, and they are chosen depending on the type of tiles on your roof.

 3. Attach the Frame

-The frame is made up of aluminium bars and is required to keep the solar panels in place.
-All the bars should be fitted in the same direction, parallel to each other.
+The frame comprises aluminium bars and is required to keep the solar panels in place.
+All the bars should be fitted in the same direction, parallel.

 The structure should be slightly tilted anywhere between 18 to 36 degrees.

 The installation team will clamp the solar panels to the aluminium frame.
-At first, they are set up loosely in order to leave some room for adjustment.
-After all the panels are set in their positions, they are tightly secured to the aluminium frame.
+At first, they are set up loosely to leave room for adjustment.
+After all the panels are positioned, they are tightly secured to the aluminium frame.

 5. Wire the Panels